KMWA

 KMWA (96.3 FM; "Air1") is a non-commercial FM radio station licensed to Edina, Minnesota, and serving the Twin Cities area.
-The station is owned by the Educational Media Foundation, and airs programming from EMF's nationally syndicated "Air 1" radio format featuring Christian Worship Music.
+The station is owned by the Educational Media Foundation, and airs programming from EMF's nationally syndicated "Air1" radio format featuring Christian Worship Music.
 KMWA's transmitter is located in New Hope.

 History

 Origins

 The frequency was originally licensed as KQXA by the Federal Communications Commission (FCC) on August 15, 1991.
 In August 1993, the station signed on as KARP, playing a wide mix of classic rock, oldies, country music and farm reports.
 The station's transmitter was initially located west of Le Sueur.

 To increase the value of the station, KARP's owners decided to seek FCC permission to increase power and move their transmitter closer to the Minneapolis-St. Paul metro area.
 The transmitter was moved farther north and east to a location south of Hutchinson, and power was increased from 50,000 watts to 100,000 watts, giving the station a city-grade signal over much of the west metro area.
 The move also resulted in WJMC-FM (96.3) in Rice Lake, Wisconsin downgrading from 100 kW to 50 kW, changing its frequency to 96.1 FM, and moving its transmitter north.
 The actions were approved by the FCC in September 1999.